xitop/edzed/docs/advanced.rst

   For a successful result items in the *esig* and items from :meth:`CBlock.input_signature` must match.

-  If no problems are detected, the input signature data for possible further analysis is returned.
+  If no problems are detected, the input signature data is returned for eventual further analysis.

   If any mismatches are found, a :exc:`ValueError` with a description of all differences (missing items, etc.) is raised. :meth:`check_signature`